LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 > python3 stream.py "#USElection2020"
 ```

-*The script will listen and send in the delivery stream the tweets concerning the US presidential election of 2020*
+*The script will listen and send in the delivery stream the tweets about the US presidential election of 2020*

 While this script is running, new tweets will: